K-Kluster/Kasia/CONTRIBUTING.md

 ## Coding guide

+We use React 19 with React Compiler - as long as you follow the [rules of hooks](https://react.dev/reference/rules/rules-of-hooks) - there is no need to optimize code.

 ### Web style

 For any new implementations, we enforce the use of inline TailwindCSS.
 A well-known utility `clsx` is available within the codebase for more conplex style application (e.g.: conditional style)